cool8jay/cool8jay.github.io/_pages/works.md

 Here are the Mac applications I develop in my spare time.
 The process of making the tiny ideas into running applications is enjoyable.
 I hope they may help you a little in some way.

+If you encounter any problems or have any thoughts while using, you may contact me through email on the about page in the apps.

 Name | Icon | Description | Platform
 --- | --- | --- | ---
 [Mokey](http://mokey.mystrikingly.com/){:target="_blank"} | ![]({{ site.url }}{{ site.baseurl }}/assets/images/works/mokey.png) | Visualize Mac shortcuts. | Mac